IBM/Db2ZTools/DevOps/Db2SystemServices/Db2ProvisionSystemNonDS/readme.md

 * Enable a network resource pool (NRP) in the z/OSMF server, with a port allocation range enough for the number of instances provisioned.
 Each Db2 subsystem requires two ports, a port for DRDA and REST services and a RESYNC port.

 ### System programmer tasks
-* Provide the SMP/E Db2 product target libraries, with the the following Db2 12 APARs applied: PI85657, PI97635, PI99403, PH02971, PH05259, and PH06733; and if Db2 REST services will be enabled on the provisioned Db2 systems, APARs PI70652 and PI96649.
+* Provide the SMP/E Db2 product target libraries, with the the following Db2 12 APARs applied: PI85657, PI97635, PI99403, PH02971, PH05259, and PH06733; and if Db2 REST services will be enabled on the provisioned Db2 subsystems, APARs PI70652 and PI96649.
 * Certify that the SMP/E Db2 product target libraries for SDSNEXIT, SDSNLINK, SDSNLOAD, SDSNLOD2 and IRLM RESLIB are APF-authorized <br>**Note:** SDSNLOD2 is a PDSE data set, which contains JDBC and SQLJ DLLs.
 Although DB2 does not require that SDSNLOD2 be APF-authorized, be aware that if this data set is in a STEPLIB data set concatenation of an address space that does need APF authorization, SDSNLOD2 must also be APF-authorized.
 The provisioning template concatenates SDSNLOD2 when verifying JDBC local connection (Type-2) in Optional Features.
 * Provide data set names, including for host languages (see ``Section 7: Host language data sets``, in the ``dsntivin`` file.)
 * Provide directories for the following installed FMIDs: